 The Domain is at the rear of the Sydney Eye Hospital grounds just across the street.

 You can enjoy an easy stroll and a relaxing meditation in the green and lush Botanic Gardens.
 This large green space in the middle of the city is considered to be one of the most picturesque gardens anywhere in the world.

 Royal Botanic Gardens are said to be about one third of the size of the CBD.
 The garden comprises of large, sweeping lawns with large trees.
 Because it provides pleasant shade in the summer months, office workers in city buildings flock to the garden during their lunch breaks.

 Macquarie Street in 1954

-A historic, black and white photograph, proudly hangs on the wall of the hypnotherapy practice room.
+A historic, black and white photograph, proudly hangs on the wall of the clinical hypnotherapy practice room.